fyang623/Artificial-Intelligence-Planning/README.md

-# Artificial-Intelligence-Planning
+# Planning Racetrack with Unreliable Steering
-CMSC722 at UMCP Spring 2018
+A semester-long project for CMSC722 Artificial Intelligence Planning at UMCP, Spring 2018.

-This repo contains two projects that were requirements for the graduate level "AI Planning" course offered at University of Maryland College Park, spring 2018.
-Both projects were implemented in Python 3.
+The project contains two parts,

 * [`Part 1`](part1):  Comparing the **F**ast **F**orward (FF) heuristic with a domain-specific heuristic on racetrack.
 * [`Part 2`](part2):  Planning and Acting on racetrack with unreliable steering.

 ## Introduction
-The project deals with 2D racetrack problems, for which there are three possible state-variable representations.
-See the detailed explanation below.
+The project tackles with 2D racetrack planning.
+There are three possible state-variable representations for 2D racetrack problems.
+See details below.

 ### 1. Problem domain
 - 2-D polygonal region